juju/docs/src/en/charms-storage.md

 - **tags**

-    a comma-separated list of tags to match on the disks in MAAS.
-For example, you might tag some disks as "fast"; you can then create a storage pool in Juju that will draw from the disks with those tags.
+    A comma-separated list of tags to match on the disks in MAAS.
+For example, you might tag some disks as 'fast'; you can then create a storage pool in Juju that will draw from the disks with those tags.

 ### Microsoft Azure (azure)

-Azure models have access to the "azure" storage provider.
-The Azure storage provider does not currently have any storage configuration.
+Azure-based models have access to the 'azure' storage provider.
+The Azure provider does not currently have any specific configuration options.

 The Microsoft Azure provider does not currently have any storage configuration.

 ### Google Compute Engine (gce)

-Google models have access to the "gce" storage provider.
-The GCE storage provider does not currently have any storage configuration.
+Google-based models have access to the 'gce' storage provider.
+The GCE provider does not currently have any specific configuration options.

 ### Oracle Compute Cloud (oracle)

-Oracle models have access to the "oracle" storage provider.
-The Oracle storage provider currently supports a single pool configuration attribute:
+Oracle-based models have access to the 'oracle' storage provider.
+The Oracle provider currently supports a single pool configuration attribute:

 - **volume-type**

-    default|latency, the volume type.
-Use "latency" for low-latency, high IOPS requirements, and "default" otherwise.
+    Volume type, a value of 'default' or 'latency'.
+Use 'latency' for low-latency, high IOPS requirements, and 'default' otherwise.

 For convenience, the Oracle provider registers two predefined pools:

-"oracle" (using the default volume type), and "oracle-latency" (using the latency volume type).
+- 'oracle' (volume type is 'default')
+- 'oracle-latency' (volume type is 'latency').

 #### Loop devices and LXD